DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 	* Desctription: Prefix of the keys of an object/array (it's an internal varible, but can be used if required).
 	* Valid values: `string`
 	* Default value: `''`

+* `$params->isCrossTypeEnabled`
+	* Desctription: This parameter determines whether the method should process elements across different data types, such as arrays and objects, at all levels.
+When set to `true`, the method will recursively unfold elements of both array and object types, regardless of the type of the root parent.
+	* Valid values: `boolean`
+	* Default value: `false`

 ##### Returns